how pepper spray works

 It contains an active ingredient called capsaicin, which is an irritant to mammals.

-When sprayed on an attacker, the capsaicin causes an immediate burning sensation in the eyes, nose, and throat, which can cause temporary blindness and difficulty breathing.
+When sprayed on an attacker, the pepper spray capsaicin content causes an immediate burning sensation in the eyes, nose, and throat, which can cause temporary blindness and difficulty breathing.

 Capsaicin also acts as a vasodilator, causing the capillaries and blood vessels in the eyes to dilate, resulting in increased blood flow to the area.
 This can lead to swelling and temporary vision loss.